 The evolution of customer data management: DMP vs. CDP

 The question of how a customer data platform (CDP) is different from a data management platform (DMP) comes up regularly, leaving me to believe that the many blogs on this topic have missed the mark.
 Most blogs list the definitions or technical differences, which doesn’t really address why you should care.
 Then there’s the acronym issue: CRM, DMP, CDP, ABC.
 If you don’t live in the world of vendors working with these acronyms, keeping them all straight can be a challenge.
-Especially when the various vendors define each in a slightly different way and give you the same benefit of a better understanding of your customer.
+Especially when the various CDP vendors define each in a slightly different way and give you the same benefit of a better understanding of your customer.
 Learn more about DMPs vs. CDPs in our recent webinar “Transforming Digital Advertising with the power of first party data“.

 For the user of the CDP or DMP, it’s about two perspectives: Scope and scale of the data and the flexibility to collect, analyze and utilize that data.
 For a clearer understanding, let’s look at how these systems evolved on our quest to leverage customer data.

 I find it helpful to start with the customer relationship management (CRM) systems.
 CRMs came into being for the purpose of collecting lead, account and customer information.
 CRMs collect clearly defined details for 1st party data (your data) about known customers and prospects.
 With the development and pervasiveness of the internet, DMPs arrived for use in advertising.
 DMPs are generally cookie-based and use anonymous IDs for the profiles.
 Even as capabilities for DMPs increase, they are not able to create a single view of your prospects and customers across systems (see our DMP platform list here).

 After a couple of decades of companies adding CRMs and DMPs to their marketing arsenal, they now have data silos everywhere.
 The explosion of data compounds the problem.
 Many companies have custom loyalty applications, point of sales systems and Internet of Things (IoT) devices.
 Today the customer expects companies to have a handle on all this data and to treat them as individuals based on all this data being collected.
 As the next solution in the data evolution, enter the enterprise CDP.